 3.8.
 Systematisation of the experience.

-The information generated by the Project staff on the basis of the process and activities and in response to guidelines specific to the FSAR systematization, have been documenting both the process and activities.
+The information generated by the Project staff on the basis of the process and activities and in response to guidelines specific to the FSAR systematization have been documenting both the process and activities.

-An analysis of sitematización traditional processes, their effects and impacts, has allowed us to assess how best systematization, development of a video that incorporates the relevant elements of the themes addressed in the project and who have been identified by the staff according to the criteria of replicability, easy assimilation of the effects or impacts in terms of appropriation of knowledge, attitudes and practices, novelty, rapid assimilation of the achievements, constraints and lessons learned.
+An analysis of traditional sistematization processes, their effects and impacts, has allowed us to assess how best systematization, development of a video that incorporates the relevant elements of the themes addressed in the project and who have been identified by the staff according to the criteria of replicability, easy assimilation of the effects or impacts in terms of appropriation of knowledge, attitudes and practices, novelty, rapid assimilation of the achievements, constraints and lessons learned.
 These axes in the video are: CODEL Approach: Local Plan, maps and training process, Infrastructure Works, Municipal Plan and Family Emergency Plan and Simulation.

-The idea and systematize desicion through a video is also derived from the effects generated by the systematic Video Tool "Hostel seismic" in terms of "enlighten and interest" to a particular target audience in one of contraposisción conventional formats used for the systematization of experiences.
+The idea and systematize decision through a video is also derived from the effects generated by the systematic Video Tool "Hostel seismic" in terms of "enlighten and interest" to a particular target audience in one of contraposisción conventional formats used for the systematization of experiences.

 3.9.
 One tool sistematized by the project staff using the format and methodology to be agreed by CRID, ECHO and its DIPECHO partners.

 The Tool for Earthquake Resistant Housing Construction in the format established by the CRID was sistematized.
 In addition, a video was produced which shows the involvement of the community in the construction process and explained by the technical designers, the details and advantages of this type of construction.
 It also illustrates the views of beneficiaries and mechanisms for participation in the process.
 This tool was presented at the National Consultation Workshop and the Regional Consultation Workshop that took place in Nicaragua.
-In the first case a model wwas presented in which the participants experienced the "Busbar and Polishing" of walls, while in Nicaragua this was presented together with the reference video.
+In the first case a model was presented in which the participants experienced the "Busbar and Polishing" of walls, while in Nicaragua this was presented together with the reference video.

 Other tools systematized in the format of CRID were, the Family Plan, The Municipal Plan, Local Plan, and 3-Dimensions Model for Land Management.